SemiViral/Evealyn-IRC-Bot/To-Do.md

-To-Do list:
-#Handlers
+1. Get simple commands structure functioning
+2. Implement plugin unloading
+3. Implement custom exceptions for more accurate error reporting
 - ~~Add handlers for each message type (PRIVMSG, JOIN, PART, 376, etc.)~~
 - ~~Create Enum types for each handler type~~ abandoned enums
 - ~~Create TranslateHandler method to translate methods into their respective enums, and returning them~~
 - ~~Possibly insert the handlers into a custom(?) or dictionary generic for referencing quicker~~
 - ~~Modify ChannelMessage object's `string Type` to `HandlerType Type`~~ used IrcPtotocol

-#DataWriting
-- Create a new namespace for sending data (Eve.DataWriting, Eve.Messaging, something like that)
+- ~~Create a new namespace for sending data (Eve.DataWriting, Eve.Messaging, something like that)~~

-#Modules
 - ~~Place module interface and module loading methods into new namespace, Eve.Modules~~
-- Upgrade current system to load new modules into an AppDomain, so that they can be unloaded/reloaded
+- ~~Upgrade current system to load new modules into an AppDomain, so that they can be unloaded/reloaded~~

-#Exceptions
-- Implement custom exceptions for more accurate error reporting